 When launching an SEO campaign, there are many things to keep in mind.
 Whether you choose to hire an SEO Sydney agency to do the work for you, or you’re looking to take a DIY approach – these fundamental points are essential for anyone investing their time or marketing budget into SEO:

 In the past, it was enough for online brands to use a keyword tool to identify the most competitive keywords and rank for them.
-As Google’s algorithms are constantly getting updated, your keyword strategy should also change.
+As Google’s algorithms are constantly getting updated, your keyword strategy should also change, which is why many companies use monthly SEO packages to keep up.
 To optimise your pages for the right keywords, you first need to understand your searchers’ intent.

 Your goal is to know the why behind each keyword you target.
 Most search phrases fall under 4 types of search intent – informational, navigational, transactional, and commercial.
 You don’t need to be a marketing expert to know that not all users have shopping intent.
 Some simply want to learn something new or compare different products and their features.